dotnet/csharpstandard/standard/basic-concepts.md

 If the return type of the application’s effective entry point method is `int` and execution completes without resulting in an exception, the value of the `int` returned serves as the application’s ***termination status code***.
 The purpose of this code is to allow communication of success or failure to the execution environment.
 If the return type of the effective entry point method is `void` and execution completes without resulting in an exception, the termination status code is `0`.

-If the effective entry point method terminates due to an exception ([§21.4](exceptions.md#214-how-exceptions-are-handled)), the exit code is implementation-specific.
+If the effective entry point method terminates due to an exception ([§21.4](exceptions.md#214-how-exceptions-are-handled)), the exit code is implementation-defined.
 Additionally, the implementation may provide alternative APIs for specifying the exit code.

-Whether or not finalizers ([§15.13](classes.md#1513-finalizers)) are run as part of application termination is implementation-specific.
+Whether or not finalizers ([§15.13](classes.md#1513-finalizers)) are run as part of application termination is implementation-defined.

 > *Note*: The .NET Framework implementation makes every reasonable effort to call finalizers ([§15.13](classes.md#1513-finalizers)) for all of its objects that have not yet been garbage collected, unless such cleanup has been suppressed (by a call to the library method `GC.SuppressFinalize`, for example). *end note*